 We are proud to be an organization devoted to protecting Uganda’s biodiversity and working alongside local, national and international partners to ensure its sustainability – for now and the future.

-We see to maximize the funds available for biodiversity in Uganda with utmost integrity in Uganda and professionalism, adeptness, and skill by possessing among other attitudes, rigorously transparent and accountable financial mechanisms for managing funds, endowments and investment pools and by engaging with a maximal range of funders and investors.
+We seek to maximize the funds available for biodiversity in Uganda with utmost integrity and professionalism, adeptness, and skill, by possessing among other attributes, rigorously transparent and accountable financial mechanisms, for managing funds, endowments and investment pools and engaging with a maximal range of funders and investors.

 After years of successful niche environmental funds in Uganda, local, national and international stakeholders agreed that a unified, national platform needed to be created to address the gap in conservation financing within the country.
 The Uganda Biodiversity Fund (UBF) was created as the entity to mobilize, manage and channel financial resources to the conservation of Uganda’s biodiversity and sustainable use of natural resources nationwide.